officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

-1. Abstract
+## 1. Abstract

 It’s increasingly difficult to create constructive solutions and find real-world outlets for the novel business abstraction layer that stems from blockchain technology.
 Decentralization, as a key feature of a blockchain, can be transposed to a self-governed societal or organizational group.
 There is a discrepancy between the degrees of authentic autonomy compatible with technology development in general.
 The measurement of success among emerging blockchain companies is the value they provide to investors and the community.
 Two innovations based on the underlying technology recently arose as a prominent factor in the form of Smart Contracts and distributed applications (DApps).
 To maximize the potential for prosperity in the current market-specific environment, we resort to utilizing the technology to the furthest extent.
 This implies providing an all-encompassing blockchain product and a blockchain network as a service.
 We developed a proprietary, custom virtual currency called Phaeton to minimize operational costs, maximize efficiency and mitigate risks.
 In our view, a virtual currency is a means and not a goal.
 While developing applications based on blockchain technology, the company engages with the underlying technology and as multifaceted solutions are scarce, offering it as a service is conducive as long as it doesn’t jeopardize the primary applicative use.
 For expanding the use cases of the network without compromising the security of assets of investors and users, Phaeton uses side chains.
 The original term of side chains is pegged chains as an attribute of Bitcoin.
 Additionally, they contribute to maintaining performance for both the main and the side chains.
 Based on the detrimental effect on the efficiency of the Ethereum network, we isolate the distributed applications in side chains.To protect the application ecosystem from the volatility of the cryptocurrency market, side chain validation and maintenance of consensus over the entire network, we apply the Delegated Proof of Stake(DPoS) consensus protocol.
 All of the aspects of Phaeton are intertwined and segregated at the same time, adhering to best practices which are described in this paper to their full extent.

 Keywords: Cryptocurrency, Blockchain, Side Chains, Smart Contracts, DPoS

-1.1 Introduction
+##### 1.1 Introduction

 Currency transactions between persons or companies are often centralized and controlled by a third party organization.
 Making a digital payment or currency transfer requires a bank or a credit card provider as a middleman to complete the transaction.
 In addition, a transaction incurs a fee from a bank or a credit card company.
 The same process applies to several other domains, such as games, music, software, etc. The transaction system is typically centralized.
 All data and information are controlled and managed by a third party organization, rather than the two principal entities involved in the transaction.
 Blockchain technology has been developed to solve this issue.
 The goal of Blockchain technology is to create a decentralized environment where no third party is in control of the transactions and data.

 The blockchain is a distributed database solution that maintains a continuously growing list of data records that are confirmed by the nodes participating in it.
 The data is recorded in a public ledger, including information about every transaction ever completed.
 The blockchain is a decentralized solution which does not require any third party organization in the middle.
 The information about every transaction ever completed is shared and available to all nodes in the blockchain.

 This attribute makes the system more transparent than centralized transactions involving a third party.
 In addition, nodes in the blockchain are all anonymous, which makes it more secure for each node to verify the transactions.
 Bitcoin was the first application that introduced blockchain technology.
 Bitcoin created a decentralized environment for its cryptocurrency, where the participants can buy and exchange goods and assets with digital money.
 However, even though blockchain technology seems to be a suitable solution for conducting transactions by using cryptocurrencies, it still has some technical challenges and limitations that need to be studied and addressed.[1]
 High integrity of transactions and security, as well as the privacy of nodes, are needed to prevent attacks and attempts to disturb transactions in the blockchain.
 In addition, confirming transactions in the blockchain requires computational power.
-It is important to identify which topics have already been studied and addressed in blockchain technology and what are currently the biggest challenges and limitations that require further study.[2]
+It is important to identify which topics have already been studied and addressed in blockchain technology and what are currently the biggest challenges and limitations that require further study.

 What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.
 Transactions that are computationally impractical to reverse would protect sellers from fraud, and routine escrow mechanisms could easily be implemented to protect buyers.
 In this paper, we propose a solution to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
-The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.[3]
+The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.

 While policymakers are concerned about the opportunities and challenges brought about by these technological advances, there is very little guidance provided by economic theory regarding the appropriate usage of these technologies and the optimal design of these systems.
 This paper attempts to provide an economic theory to help us understand the fundamental economic trade-offs and address relevant policy issues.
 Most existing models of cryptocurrencies are built by computer scientists who focus mainly on the feasibility and security of these systems.
 This line of research often ignores the incentives of participants (e.g., the incentives of malicious attackers) and the endogenous nature of key variables (e.g., the real value of cryptocurrencies).
 More importantly, to study the optimal design of a cryptocurrency system, we need to model from first principles the behaviours of different participants, to derive the equilibrium interactions among these agents and to study the optimal usage of different policy instruments.
 To this end, this paper develops a general equilibrium monetary model of a cryptocurrency system to study its optimal design.
 This approach is desirable because the model endogenizes the value of cryptocurrency, and endogenizes the underlying trading activities and mining activities.
 It also provides a welfare notion for assessing alternative system designs.
 We will use this model to evaluate the performance of a cryptocurrency system calibrated to Bitcoin transaction statistics.
 We will study the optimal design of the cryptocurrency system in different settings.
 Furthermore, we compare the usage of different consensus protocols.